 - Whose gender identity is different from their sex at birth

-- Give each person personalized care.
+- Gives each patient personalized care

 Why choose Seattle Children’s Gender Clinic?

 We are a leader in the region for gender-affirming medical care